 Soft button door openers

 The real culprit with the tailgate is the button.
-Somewhere along the line, engineers decided that the humble mechanical door handle — that had been opening doors since the advent of doors — was no longer good enough.
+Somewhere along the line, engineers decided that the humble door handle — that had been opening doors since approximately the ADVENT OF DOORS — was no longer good enough.
 No, we needed to have a soft-touch button to push that would open the tailgate or unlock doors electronically.